My unconventional, spirit-led healing after my narcissistic mother was gone.

 I’ve always been a deep thinker and a seeker—of answers, of deeper meanings, of healing.
 I love reading.

-I’m wife, mom, and grandmother living in Ohio with my husband of 37 years and our special-needs Yorkie, Murray.
+I’m a wife, mom, and grandmother living in Ohio with my husband of 37 years and our special-needs Yorkie, Murray.

-Life isn’t perfect and neither am I—but I’m here, thriving in a way I never, ever, ever imagined!
+Life isn’t perfect and neither am I, but I’m here thriving in a way I never, ever, ever imagined!

 Your friend in self-reconstruction,